ODATANO/ODATANO/docs/guides/DEVELOPER_GUIDE.md

 **Configuration Notes:**

-- `INDEX_TTL_MS`: Cache time-to-live in milliseconds (default: 1ms in config.ts,
-  recommended: 60000 for 1 minute)
+- `INDEX_TTL_MS`: Not used - data persists in database without TTL expiration
 - `NETWORK`: `mainnet`, `preview`, or `preprod` (determines API endpoints and address validation)
 - `BLOCKFROST_KEY`: Required for Blockfrost provider (get from